Add-ons Integration

 Retrieve all of the user’s purchased items

-To retrieve a list of IAP purchases that the user has made, use the following method.
+To retrieve a list of in-app purchases that the user has made, use the following method.
 The returned list includes all durable type purchases and any consumable type purchases that have not been consumed.

 ovr_IAP_GetViewerPurchases()